-Audio or video recording is not used.
+Audio or video recording is not foreseen in the law and is not used.
 Interviews are transcribed in a report that is given to the applicant at the end of the interview.
 The applicants are given the opportunity to make further comments and corrections soon after the personal interview before the final official report is handed over to them.
+The quality of this transcript can vary depending on the interviewer and the Territorial Commission which conducts the interview but complaints on the quality of the transcripts are not frequent.